msamiboz/US_yieldcurve/README.md

 - Slope factor explains ~15% of variance
 - Butterfly factor explains ~5% of variance

+**These results are not final and should be further analyzed to prevent any biases.**

 ## Future Work

 ### Interactive Dashboard Development